redhairedcelt/knot-another-pipeline/docs/data_contracts.md

 - **Implementation notes**
   - An Athena CTAS script (`sql/gold/create_uid_hourly_h3.sql`) provides a template: it truncates timestamps to the hour, computes averages, calls the H3 Lambda UDF, and writes back to the gold prefix.
+  - The automated refresh CLI (`pipelines/refresh_gold_tables.py`) handles partition-by-partition CTAS runs, recreates the Hive tables with bucket metadata, and validates that the summed `message_count`/`source_row_count` matches the number of silver records in the requested window.
+Use `--mode replace` to wipe and rebuild or `--mode append` to add new days.
   - Silver timestamps may arrive in multiple formats (`YYYY-MM-DD HH:MM:SS`, ISO-8601 with `T`, or already suffixed with `Z`).
 Normalise with `TRY_CAST(...)` first and fall back to a cleaned ISO string before calling `from_iso8601_timestamp` to avoid `INVALID_FUNCTION_ARGUMENT` failures.
   - When casting timestamps/GPS fields in Athena, prefer `CAST(...
 AS DOUBLE)`/`CAST(...
 AS TIMESTAMP)` after `TRY_CAST` so malformed rows become `NULL` and can be filtered out instead of aborting the CTAS.
   - Partition columns must be selected last and in the same order defined in `partitioned_by` to satisfy Athena’s hive layout validation.